quitelight/Udacity-Data-Engineering-with-AWS-Nanodegree/README.md

 ### 2 - [Data warehouse with AWS](https://github.com/knadoor/Udacity-Data-Engineering-with-AWS-Nanodegree/tree/main/2%20-%20Data%20warehouse%20with%20AWS)
 For this project, a music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-To help Sparkify, I built an ETL pipeline that extracts their data from **S3**, stages them in **Redshift**, and transforms data into a set of **dimensional tables in Star Schema** for their analytics team to continue finding insights into what songs their users are listening to.
+To help Sparkify, I built an ETL pipeline that extracts their data from **S3**, stages them in **Redshift**, and transforms data into a set of **dimensional tables in Star Schema** for their analytics team to continue finding insights into what songs their users are listening to.<br>
+<b>Skills used:</b><br>
+SQL, Python, AWS Redshift